1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 ---

 ## 2.2 PPS
 Right now, the PPS will just be mentioned really short here, because it's only available at *old* controllers and therefore not relevant for most of the users.
 As already said, PPS is not a real bus.
-It's more a point to point communication protocoll for the usage of connecting a room unit to a cotroller for example.
+It's more a point-to-point communication protocol for the usage of connecting a room unit to a controller for example.
 So if you have an old heating system like a Broetje WGB 2N.x and you have (or can connect) a room unit like a QAA50 or QAA70, then you are using PPS.
 The adapter has to be connected the same way the room unit would have to be.
-In most cases the two pins of the connectors at the controller are labeled as "A6" and "M".
+Please read the manual of your heating system to find out about that.
+In most cases though the two pins of the connectors at the controller are labeled as "A6" and "M".
 In that case, you have to connect "A6" to "CL+"  and "M" to "CL-" of the adapter.

 The functionality of this 'bus' is very limited, so you probably only have a dozen of parameters available.
-In the Webinterface of BSB-LAN you only have access to the category "PPS-Bus" (category 30).
+In the Webinterface of BSB-LAN you only have access to the category "PPS-Bus" (category 42).

 Note:
 If there's already a room unit like QAA70 connected to the controller, BSB-LAN only can read values.
 If you want BSB-LAN to be able to set certain values, you would have to disconnect the room unit for the time you want to have the BSB-LAN adapter connected!